305 total views, 3 views today

 - Consideration of the vulnerability of the victim, reminding investigators to question juveniles delicately but thoroughly, and inclusion of specialized investigators for all minors, and female personnel in handling cases with female victims.

-- Calls for harsher punishments when the abuser is someone in with a duty to protect the minor, including state officials.
+- Calls for harsher punishments when the abuser is someone with a duty to protect the minor, including state officials.

 - Clarifying that any rape or molestation in a public place satisfies the requirements for the aggravating sentencing factor of being committed ‘before the public’ without requiring proof that an audience actually watched.